Yloquo/FGO-Macros-for-Bluestacks/README.md

 # FGO-Macros-for-Bluestacks

 ---
 I made Bluestacks macros for EXP feeding, Skill Uping, CE Merging, and mass ascensions.
-They can handle a bit of lag as well.
-This is because FGO is not designed to handle high volumes of action, but thanks to FGA, we can lotto forever.
+This is because FGO is not designed to handle high volumes of action due to user fatigue, but thanks to FGA, we can sidestep that design decision.
+But there still are repetitive actions that FGO has baked in due to that design decision.
+So here we are, automating the process of mobilizing power.
-But it's kinda a pain to clean up, so here we are.
-Automating even the minor actions.

 ---
 How to use: